 The following table is a consumption advisory only.
-Some fish may be under the legal minimum length limit, such as walleye and largemouth and smallmouth bass.
+Some listings may be under the legal minimum length limit (such as walleye and largemouth and smallmouth bass).
+Legal length limits for all species apply when fishing.

 Determine the species and length (inches) of the fish and find the lake or river where it was caught.
 Match the species (row) and size (column) of your fish to determine the number of meals (8 ounces) that can be safely eaten each month.
 No advisory (NA) indicates an advisory is unnecessary, and 0 (zero) indicates it is recommended not to eat that species and size of fish.
 If blank, the species and size of fish at that location has not been analyzed.
-These advisories are for consumption limits only and are not to be used for size or possession limits.

-For questions about these advisories, contact the New Mexico Environment Department-Surface Water Quality Bureau at: (505) 827-2470.
+For questions about these advisories, contact the New Mexico Environment Department-Surface Water Quality Bureau at: (505) 490-5866.
 For questions about health concerns relating to consumption of contaminants, contact the New Mexico Department of Health-Environmental Health Epidemiology Bureau at: